 Because the carrier will arrange departure only when the container is fully loaded, which means that you depend on other customers’ bookings too.
 This can cause some delays before departure, but also upon arrival, as the goods have to be sorted out.

 As you can imagine, when sharing the container with other importers, there is no control over the nature and packaging of the products in the container.

 Your goods have to be packed carefully, in order to travel in a container that could carry liquids, extremely heavy goods (which could spill or exert pressure on your products), chemical fumes, sharp objects, etc.

 - The use of standard pallets is recommended when shipping LCL, as it also allows a smoother process when sorting out, and an easier transportation process.

-- An outer protective plastic layer is good to dampen the vibrations caused by a month of navigation between China and Europe and thus avoid any damage of the imported goods
+- An outer protective plastic layer is good to dampen the vibrations caused by a month of navigation between China and Europe and thus avoid any damage to the imported goods